Lupin Flour Bread Recipe

 The problem with most keto-friendly bread is that they’re usually very dense and eggy in taste.
 I even call my coconut flour bread an egg loaf because, really, that’s what it is.

-This low-carb carb easy lupin flour bread recipe is the perfect texture.
+This keto bread recipe is the perfect texture.
 Light and fluffy when warm and delicately sweet in this version, perfect with a pat of butter and your coffee or tea in the morning.

-Since it is keto bread, I keep it in the fridge.
+Since it is keto bread, I keep it in the fridge in an airtight container.
 It does harden up a bit as it cools, but not as much as bread made with nut flours.
 Once I warm a slice in a saucepan with some butter or toast it up, it goes back to light, soft, and absolutely delicious.
-This recipe does use six eggs, but you have to try it for yourself to believe me when I tell you that this bread is not eggy at all.
+This recipe does use six eggs, but you have to try it for yourself to believe me when I tell you that this bread does not have an eggy flavor at all.

 Other Lupin Flour Recipes